anhlh29198/Aladin-Catalog/README.md

 # Aladin-Catalog
-A sort of a slide of Aladintech company catalog
+A sort of Aladintech company catalog